Mishieck/riu-neumorphism/README.md

 _Figure 3.3: Shadow boundaries.
 Code found [here](https://github.com/Mishieck/riu-neumorphism-demos/blob/main/boundary.htm)._

-__Note:__ For _drop_ shadows, make sure the color of the image does not conflict with the background color of its background color.
+__Note:__ For _drop_ shadows, make sure the color of the image does not conflict with the background color of its parent element.

 #### __Shadow Position__
 Shadows can be positioned either outside or inside an element.
 Use the value _inner_ to make the shadows go inside an element.
 The default value is _outer_.
 The two shadow positions are illustrated in _Figure 3.4_.